 At CPS, our pupils enjoy a rich and carefully planned curriculum.
-We use a two-year cycle of engaging themes to structure the topics and units, which follow the National Curriculum in all subjects.
-In addition to the core curriculum, which ensures that pupils acquire essential skills in literacy and maths, we actively seek opportunities for pupils to learn from an extended curriculum, enriching and broadening their experience and helping them to become well-rounded, pupils who are knowledgeable and confident in a wide range of subjects and endeavours.
+We use engaging themes to structure the topics and units, which follow the National Curriculum in all subjects.
+In addition to the core curriculum, which ensures that pupils acquire essential skills in literacy and maths, we actively seek opportunities for pupils to learn from an enriched, broad and balanced curriculum, making their experiences and learning relevant and helping them to become well-rounded, pupils who are knowledgeable and confident in a wide range of subjects and endeavours.
 For example, we make sure that every half term all children are able to go on a trip or have a stimulating in-school workshop which will help them to embed the learning happening, providing concrete, hands-on experiences that will live with them forever.

-At CPS we want parents to be able to talk to their children about the experiences they have at school and with this in mind we send out a learning letter that accompanies their homework every week.
+At CPS we like to work in partnership with our parents enabling them to become involved in their child's learning and talk to their child about the experiences they have at school.
+With this in mind we send out a weekly learning letter that includes homework related to their current learning .